SodertornHB/common_diva_bibliometrics/README.md

 # common repo

-This repo consists of two parts: scripts for saving data from different sources and a library (lib) with our own functions.
+This repo consists of three parts: scripts for saving data from different sources, a library (lib) with our own functions and a collection of local templates.

 ## Scripts for saving data to our server
 ### download-diva-mods